-In 2010/2011 computer lessons was introduced to PGHS.
+In 2010/2011 computer lessons were introduced to PGHS.
 The FNSL Foundation organized a donation of over 100 laptop computers from Ullern, Eikeli Senior secondary school, and Atea AS an IT company.

 Well-trained teachers are key to improving education quality, our staff at Prosperity consists of highly educated and experienced professors, who are committed to our goal of providing our girls with a better future.

 Becoming the first time, in 20 years, girls, attending school in Rotifunk, complete senior secondary school, and pass the entrance exam in order to attend university, PGHS continues to live up to its motto "Progress for the girl-child".

 To see more about PGHS, please press the button below, which will take you to the school's site.